Occupational Health and Safety Specialists in Texas

 How Many Occupational Health and Safety Specialists Work in Texas?

-In Texas, there were 11,870 people working as Occupational Health and Safety Specialists in the year 2018.
+In 2018, there were 11,870 Occupational Health and Safety Specialists working in the state.

 There were 11,660 Occupational Health and Safety Specialists employed in this state in 2017.